OscarWright/HSCSDD-T2-4P1W/README.md

 > To input a guess, click the letters at the bottom of the screen in sequence to form a word
 >
-> click check to see if the answer is correct or not.
+> Click the 'Check' Button to see if your guess is correct or not.
 >
-> To clear your selection of a word press the clear button.
+> To clear your selection press the 'Clear' button.

 ## Specifications